BaritoLog/chef-repo/cookbooks/nodejs/README.md

 note: This resource was previously named nodejs_npm.
 Calls to that resource name will still function, but cookbooks should be updated for the new npm_package resource name.

-`npm_package` let you install npm packages from various sources:
+`npm_package` lets you install npm packages from various sources:

 - npm registry: